danielvarab/danielvarab.github.io/index.md

 - (2014-2017) Full Stack Developer, International Association of Prosecutors

 ## Education
+- (2020-2023) Ph.D. in Natural Language Processing, IT University of Copenhagen
 - (2014-2017) IT University of Copenhagen, MSc in IT
 - (2013) École pour l’informatique et les techniques avancées
 - (2011-2014) IT University of Copenhagen, BSc in IT